 An estimated 7 million bats have died from white-nose syndrome, according to Joe Kath, endangered species program manager at the Illinois Department of Natural Resources (IDNR).
-First detected in 2013 in the U.S., the disease, a fungus that attacks a bat’s skin membrane during hibernation, has wiped out populations of bats and has no known cure.
+First detected in 2013 in Illinois, the disease, a fungus that attacks a bat’s skin membrane during hibernation, has wiped out populations of bats and has no known cure.

 To help conserve, recover and stabilize the species of bats in Illinois, IDNR has partnered with the Association of Illinois Electric Cooperatives to strategically place bat roosting structures around the state.
 These structures are old utility poles wrapped in artificial tree bark made from rubber, called BrandenBark, and each structure can house several hundred bats.

 “Many bat species roost under tree bark,” Kath said.
 “We are trying to put out habitats to give them more opportunities to create colonies. … Over the years, we’ve seen that it does work.”

 IDNR identified areas in southeastern Illinois near Lawrenceville to place the roosting structures, and Norris Electric Cooperative, Newton, assisted with the installation.